code4it-dev/c4it-notes/content/cleancode-tip/16-dry-or-not-dry/index.md

 ---
-title: 'Clean Code Tip: DRY or not DRY?'
+title: "Clean Code Tip: DRY or not DRY?"
 date: 2022-10-11
 tags:
   - Clean Code
 url: /cleancodetips/dry-or-not-dry
 categories:
   - Clean Code Tips
 summary: DRY is a fundamental principle in software development.
 Should you apply it blindly?
 ---